GenomicDataInfrastructure/gdi-userportal-deployment/readme.md

-# ckan-gdi
+# GDI User Portal
-Deployment notes for CKAN (based on https://github.com/GenomicDataInfrastructure/gdi-userportal-ckan-docker/tree/user-portal-main) assuming RHEL-based Linux distribution.
+This is a deployment example of GDI User Portal, assuming RHEL-based Linux distribution.
-The docker-compose file has been manually modified so that the deployment includes ckan.ini from this directory.

 # Preparatory steps on the VM
 ```